 But, among other treasures, it also has the most complete collection of 18th-century French silverware anywhere.
 Here you’ll also find works by Hieronymus Bosch, Albrecht Dürer, Hans Holbein the Elder, and Giambattista Tiepolo, among many others.

-The entire collection is housed in a 17th-century palace located on the riverfront west of Praça do Comércio.
+The entire collection is in a 17th-century palace located on the riverfront west of Praça do Comércio.

 The Best Ride in Lisbon: Tram #28